Julian Fontana: Life

 In New York, on 9 September 1850, Fontana married Camilla Dalcour Tennant (1818–1855), widow of Stephen Cattley Tennant (1800–1848), a merchant, and mother of Enriqueta Augustina Tennant (1843–1908) and four other children.
 Their son Julian Camillo Adam Fontana was born in Paris on 10 July 1853.
 Camilla died on 30 March 1855 of pneumonia, while pregnant with her 7th child.
 Fontana took her children from her first marriage to be looked after by her first husband's family in England.
-He then returned to New York, where he was naturalised an American citizen on 7 September the same year.
+He then returned to New York, where he was naturalised as an American citizen on 7 September the same year.

-Also in 1855 he published a collection of Chopin's unpublished manuscripts, under the opus numbers 66–73.
+Also in 1855, he published a collection of Chopin's unpublished manuscripts, under the opus numbers 66–73.
 He also considered publishing more private details concerning Chopin:"I would have as much to say about the man as about the artist [Chopin].
 And when his profound diplomacy, allied to his extraordinary wit, concealed from the world what was not a secret to me, who lived with him for almost thirty years in confidence; on raising the veil, I would show him not entirely as general opinion wishes to have him;" (Julian Fontana to Stanisław Egbert Koźmian, 6 June 1851)He then travelled to Cuba in an unsuccessful bid to recover his late wife's estate.
 He spent some years travelling between Havana, New York, Paris and Poland.
-In 1859 he published 16 of Chopin's Polish Songs, as Op.
+In 1859, he published 16 of Chopin's Polish Songs, as Op.
 74 (a later edition increased this to 17 songs).

-In 1860 Louis Moreau Gottschalk dedicated two compositions to Fontana, La Gitanella and Illusions perdues.
+In 1860, Louis Moreau Gottschalk dedicated two compositions to Fontana, La Gitanella and Illusions perdues.

 In the 1860s Fontana translated Cervantes' Don Quixote into Polish.
-In 1869 he published a book of folk astronomy.
+In 1869, he published a book of folk astronomy.

 He succumbed to deafness and poverty, and committed suicide by inhaling carbon monoxide aged 59 in Paris.
 He was buried in Montmartre Cemetery.
 He had arranged, prior to his death, to have his son looked after by his wife's family in England.